After enjoying restful sleep and a gourmet breakfast at the 1795 Acorn Inn, explore the spectacular Finger Lakes region of Upstate New York.

 The options for water sports around Canandaigua Lakes and the surrounding Finger Lakes are endless.
 As a result, it is recommended, if you are an outdoor enthusiasts, that you add an extra day or two to your stay.

-Canandaigua Sailboarding (Kayak Rentals)
+Canandaigua Sailboarding (Kayak and Stand Up Paddleboard Rentals)

 Rochester is known for its golf courses.
 Several are located close by to the 1795 Acorn Inn Bed and Breakfast.
 Bristol Harbor, a Terence Trent Jones course, has stunning views of Canandaigua Lake.
 Reservoir, known to be quite a challenge, is located at the south end of Canandaigua Lake.
 And, not to be missed, Bristol Mountain… the premiere downhill and cross-country ski resort in the Finger Lakes.